christophmschaefer/miluphcuda/utils/postprocessing/fast_identify_fragments_and_calc_aggregates/QuickStart.md

 fast_identify_fragments
 -----------------------
 This tool identifies _fragments_ in a miluphcuda output file.
-_Fragments_ are defined as clumps of particles separated by up to a smoothing length.
+Fragments are defined as clumps of particles separated by up to a smoothing length (sml).

-* Both, HDF5 and ASCII miluphcuda output files are supported.
+* HDF5 and ASCII miluphcuda output files are supported
-* Currently only constant smoothing length is supported, which is read directly from the miluphcuda output file.
+* currently only constant sml is supported, which is read from the miluphcuda output file

 The tool is based on building and searching an octree with runtimes on the order of seconds, even for large particle numbers.

-Refer to
+Check

         ./fast_identify_fragments -?
-for details on the usage options.
+for details on usage options.

 calc_aggregates
 ---------------
-Based on the output of `fast_identify_fragments` (typically a `*.frag` file), this tool computes gravitationally bound collections of _fragments_, referred to as _aggregates_.
+Based on the output of `fast_identify_fragments` (typically a .frag file), this tool computes gravitationally bound collections of fragments, referred to as _aggregates_.

-The final mass, composition and kinetics of the largest and optionally also the second-largest aggregate(s) can be computed via an iterative solver.
+The final mass, composition and kinetics of the largest + optionally the second-largest aggregate(s) can be computed via an iterative solver.
 Two, three, or four different materials are currently supported.

-Refer to
+Check

         ./calc_aggregates -?
-for details on the usage options.
+for details on usage options.